GiannaW/ComputerVisionFinal/README.md

 Code thats has been edited is seen within the Train.py file.
 Along with some sythezied images

-Enjoy and have a nice breal :)
+Enjoy and have a nice break :)